Dryer - Timer Stops During the Cycle

 • Models with Detangle have reverse tumbling to reduce tangling, dry more evenly, and improve drying times.
 When the dryer reverses direction, there will be a slight pause and sound change.
 It will turn counter-clockwise 9 minutes, clockwise 1 minute.

 If the above suggestions do not resolve the issue, service may be needed.
-For service, please schedule an appointment with GE Appliances Factory Service.
+For service, please schedule a repair appointment with Bodewell.